phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 ### Analytics

-The use of website analytics such as [HotJar](https://www.hotjar.com/) and [Lucky Orange](https://www.luckyorange.com/) will be implemented alongside Google analytics to fully understand how the e-commerce platform can be optimised.
+The use of website analytics such as HotJar [[14]](#ref) and Lucky Orange [[15]](#ref) will be implemented alongside Google analytics to fully understand how the e-commerce platform can be optimised.
 We will also be collecting continuous data from all connected PlantIO systems and harvest completion reports filled out by users.
 The data collected will be fed back into the recipe database to improve recipe timings and results.
 We will also conduct manual analytics of community posts and bug tracking issues raised.
 Each and every live demonstration will include recordings of usability tests and Q/A sessions.

 ### Feedback Channels